AbanteAI/mentat/mentat-vscode/README.md

 2. Open VSCode

+2.a Without the VSCode Debugger

-If you want to just open VSCode with the extension running, use:
+If you want to just open VSCode with the extension running (without the VSCode Debugger), use:

 ```
 npm run vscode